lorenaacuna/GASTLI/docs/source/installation.rst

 - have a Python 3.9+ installation,
 - have a fortran compiler, for example ``gfortran``,
-- **download the zip file for the input data** `here <https://www.dropbox.com/scl/fi/p2kawqp8gtzh5psn21tjc/gastli_input_data.zip?rlkey=fc0mfxvpck5mukkqhk1f8hkad&st=ggsa4zmk&dl=0>`_, and place it in a directory in your computer that is easy to find
+- **download the zip file for the input data** `here <https://www.dropbox.com/scl/fi/p2kawqp8gtzh5psn21tjc/gastli_input_data.zip?rlkey=fc0mfxvpck5mukkqhk1f8hkad&st=ggsa4zmk&dl=0>`_, and place it in a directory in your computer that is easy to find.
+See the subsection "Setting the input data path" below for instructions on how to specify the path of this directory.

 If you do not have Fortran installed, follow the Fortran installation instructions appropriate for your OS.
 We offer an installation guide for different OS below.
 Once Fortran is installed, you can then proceed with the GASTLI package installation.